bhernley/Final_Project/README.md

 ## Question to be answered:
-If you have more of the factors, are you more likely to have diabetes?
+If one is positive for more factors featured in this data set, is one more likely to test positive for diabetes?
-  - Can this be proven by the data?
+  - Yes - how can this be indicated by the data and to what degree?

-Is there a discernable difference if the patient has a smoking_history?
+Is there a discernable difference if the patient has a history of high blood sugar, BMI, smoking, etc.?
+  - Acknowledged.
+See (final) images.

-How do the features given affect the output (diabetes diagnoses)?
+How do the features given affect a likely outcome of positive diabetes diagnosis?
-  - Does a mix of features impact?
+  - Will a mix of features correlate in an identifiable and way?
-  - Can they be linked?
+  - Can such features be linked with this data?
-  - Does age play a role?
+  - How does age impact a likely diagnosis
   - Does gender play a role?
 ## Findings: